anebz/cloud/Accreditations/aws_developer_associate.md

 Highly-durable pull-based queue, useful for persist in-flight transactions.
 It has no strict ordering and might contain duplicates.
 To delete messages, a command is necessary, it's not automatic.

 **Visibility timeout**: amount of time that the message is invisible in the SQS after a reader picks up the message.
 Makes sure that the message isn't read by any other consumer while it's being processed by one.
-If the job isn't processed in that time, the msg becomse visible again and another reader will process it.
+If the job isn't processed in that time, the message becomse visible again and another reader will process it.
 Default timeout is 30s, can be increased up to 12h.

-* Message size limit is 256kb.
-For larger messages, store the messages in S3 and use Amazon SQS extended client library for Java to manage them, and also the AWS SDK for Java.
+* Message size limit is 256KB.
+For larger messages, store the messages in S3 and use Amazon SQS extended client library for Java and the AWS SDK for Java to manage them
 * No message limits for storing in SQS, but max 120k 'in-flight messages' (received from a queue by a consumer, but not yet deleted from queue)
-* When retrieving messages from a queue, you can retrieve max 10 messages
+* Max 10 messages can be retrieved from a queue at once
-* Retention period default is 4 days, but you can increase the queue message retention up to 14 days with Set QueueAttributes action
+* Retention period default is 4 days, but can be increased up to 14 days with Set QueueAttributes action

 > Types of queues

 * **FIFO queue**: strict ordering, one-time processing and no duplicates.
 But limit of 300 messages/second.
 To ensure messages arrive in order, use the sequence info in the messages with Standard queues
 * **Delay queue**: postpone delivery of new messages when they're first added to the queue, default delay is 0s, max 900s.
 In this time, messages are invisible.
 For delaying individual messages rather than the entire queue, use message timers.
-* **Dead letter queue**: to prevent data loss, they sideline, isolate and alayze the unsucessfully procesed messages.
-Useful when the lambda function invocation is asynchronous and it fails all retry attempts, in which case the message sends it to the DLQ.
+* **Dead letter queue**: to prevent data loss, they sideline, isolate and alayze the unsucessfully procesed messages
+  - For standard queue, standard dead letter queue should be created.
+For FIFO, FIFO dead letter queue
+  - You should use the same AWS account to create the standard and dead letter queues
+  - Both queues should be in the same region

+Assigning a *MessageDuplicationID* to each message helps with deduplication.
+To ensure that messages are delivered in order, use *MessageGroupId*.

-If there are multiple senders, each sender's messages must be processed in order, by configuring each sender with a unique MessageGroupId, this is a flag that specifies that a message belongs to a specific message group.
+If there are multiple senders, each sender's messages must be processed in order, by configuring each sender with a unique *MessageGroupId*, this is a flag that specifies that a message belongs to a specific message group.
 Messages that belong to a group are always processed one by one, in a strict order relative to the message group.
-For orders with different priorities, use 2 SQS queues
+For orders with different priorities, use 2 SQS queues.

+When using SNS and SQS, each queue receives an identical message sent to the topic instantaneously and can start processing messages independently of other queues.

 > Fetching from queue

 * Short polling: returns a response immediately.
 Some messages might not get received, because short polling doesn't return all messages.
 It has additional cost
 * Long polling: periodically poll the queue, response is returned only when a msg arrives or the long poll times out.
 Retrieves all messages.
+Can save money
-Can save money.
-To have the shortest delay, use `ReceiveMessageWaitTimeSeconds`.
-To reduce costs even more, group the SQS API operations in batches.
+  * To have the shortest delay, use `ReceiveMessageWaitTimeSeconds`
+  * To reduce costs, group the SQS API operations in batches
+  * To increase message performance, use a single thread to process a single queue using long polling.

 ### SNS

-* Push-based asynchronous simple notification service with durable storage to send notifications from the cloud
+* Push-based asynchronous simple notification service with durable storage to send notifications from the cloud.
-* It can deliver push notifications, SMS and emails to any HTTP endpoint, and it can trigger a Lambda function.
-SES is not an endpoint.
 Can't receive anything
 * Pub-sub model (publish and subscribe).
 Apps can push msgs to a topic, and subscribers receive these from the topic.
 Consumers must subscribe to a topic to receive the notifications
+* It can deliver push notifications, SMS and emails to any HTTP endpoint, and it can trigger a Lambda function.
+SES is not an endpoint
 * Useful when sending a message and its metadata at the same time
 * SNS can be used in conjunction with SQS to fan a single message out to multiple SQS queues